2026 California State Treasurer election

-The 2026 California State Treasurer election will be held on November 3, 2026, to elect the State Treasurer of California.
-Incumbent Democratic State Treasurer Fiona Ma is term-limited and cannot seek re-election to a third term in office; she is instead running for lieutenant governor.
-Candidates must declare by March 6 with primaries being held on June 2.
+The 2026 California State Treasurer election will be held on November 3, 2026, to elect the state treasurer of California.
+Incumbent Democratic treasurer Fiona Ma is term-limited and cannot seek re-election to a third term in office; she is instead running for lieutenant governor.

+The filing deadline was March 6, while the top-two primary was held on June 2, with Democrat Eleni Kounalakis, the state's lieutenant governor, advancing to the general election alongside Republican Jennifer Hawks.